 For more details, here are a few good resources:

 The acronym "MF" is derived from a 1 Dollar bill.
-The typography is unmistakable as that which is used on American currency.
+The typography is unmistakable as that which is used in American currency.
 The "motherfucker" association can be interpreted in a variety of ways.
 We often use this language to insult someone.
-Symbolically, one can make the jump to "mother earth", seeing as how Friedman's economics have played a pivotal role in the degradation of human lives in many cultures.
+Symbolically, one can make the jump to "mother earth," seeing as how Friedman's economics have played a pivotal role in the degradation of human lives in many cultures.
 Our offense at this term must relate to the archetypal mothers, such as Mother Earth or the Virgin Mary.
-It points to the absurdity in western culture where sexual expression is treated with shame or embarrassment.
+It points to the absurdity in western culture, where sexual expression is treated with shame or embarrassment.
 (For further examples of this, Joseph Campbell makes many comparisons between the treatment of natural processes in many different cultures).